 While most brands have a presence on Twitter, many are focused on the lower funnel, which tends to be the more reactionary portion of their Twitter audience.
 While Twitter does lend itself well to customer service, brands that use it solely for responding to requests are ignoring the many upper-funnel customer prospects that their Twitter audience has to offer.
 Discover why Twitter engagement should be treated less like a text-only reply bot, and more like the visual channel it truly is—a place where opportunities abound to turn your followers into buyers.

 With the recent introduction of Fleets into the lexicon, Twitter’s visual path forward is becoming clearer by the day.
 For brands that have invested in more traditionally visual social channels in the past, Twitter is now an excellent avenue to create a proactive content strategy alongside customer service initiatives.
 The success of tweets with media attached is evidenced not only by brand experiences, but also by Twitter’s own resources.
 Tweets with gifs receive 55% more engagement, and tweets with video receive 10X more engagement than tweets without.
 Brands can now tap into their bank of photos and videos from Instagram and Pinterest to repurpose them for Twitter.
-Dash Hudson customers love to streamline this process by using the Post Duplicator in our Scheduler to pick and choose which content to send to multiple social channels including Twitter.
+Dash Hudson customers love to streamline this process by using the Post Duplicator in our Social Media Scheduler to pick and choose which content to send to multiple social channels including Twitter.

 84.8% of Twitter users made an online purchase in the past month, compared to 74.5% of non-Twitter users.
 Tapping into the types of tweets that provide the most engagement is the first step towards leveraging the purchasing power of Twitter.
 The savviest brands use Twitter in earlier stages of the buyer’s journey by providing their followers with content to engage with, and then driving to a product page or the brand’s website.
 If the majority of your feed consists of replies asking followers to DM their order numbers, most of your audience will quickly feel left out of the conversation, and not be in an engagement and purchase mindset when your account comes across their feed.